swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 >
 >
 > In the example above, the loop variable was given the name `char` as a mnemonic;
 > it is short for 'character'.
-> We can choose any name we want for variables.
-We might as easily have chosen the name
+We can choose any name we want for variables.
-> `banana` for the loop variable, as long as we use the same name when we invoke the variable inside
+> We can even call our loop variable `banana`, as long as we use this name consistently:
-> the loop:
 >
 > ~~~
 > word = 'oxygen'